 A recent survey by CalRecycle indicates almost 15 million Californians change their motor oil every 3,000 miles or less.
 However, many cars can go farther.
 For example, Toyota recommends an oil change every 5,000 miles for a 2005 Tacoma pickup, while General Motors recommends 7,500 miles for its 2007 Chevrolet Malibu.

 If you wish to follow the owners' manual (like you do for your oven, lawnmower, television and coffee maker), you need to read the suggested oil change intervals in the owners manual that apply to "severe driving conditions".
 What does this mean?
+2. What your specific driving habits are.

 Pay attention to the video portion from 1:20 to 2:35.
 Matt Snider explains for those GM cars equipped with instrument panel displays of oil life consumption, how these different driving conditions affect oil life.